gaheldev/helix-pipewire-pulse/README.md

 see the devices 'Playback - Helix' and 'Mic - Helix' being used:
 ![Gnome sound settings](routing.png)

-You can set it up to automatically run on startup using crontab.
+You can set it up to automatically run on login using Gnome's startup application.
+Alternatively, you can set it up to run on startup using crontab.
 Run `crontab -e`, and add at the end of the file:
 ```
 @reboot /path/to/helix-pipewire-pulse/use-helix-virtual-sinks